blmccavanagh/Group-Project-1/README.md

 ## Technologies used:

-We used a number of different technologies in this project. we used a new framework Tail <br> https://tailwindcss.com/
+We used a number of different technologies in this project. we used a new framework Tailwind<br> https://tailwindcss.com/
 <br>
 it was very easy and simple to use. and it was interesting using a framework over writing all our own css. <br>